 The application form will time-out if you have not saved any data for a 60 minute period.
 We strongly advise that you save your application regularly by clicking on the 'Save & Continue' button.

 Complete every page and section of your application as fully as you can; answer every relevant question, selecting options from dropdown menus or typing as much detail as possible in your responses.

 Download the guide

-If you need more help than given in these guidelines, you can download an illustrated guide which contains more helpful hints and tips for finding your way around each screen and explains more about various questions included in the application pages.
+If you need more help than given in these guidelines, you can download our 'how to apply' guidance document which contains more helpful hints and tips for finding your way around each screen and explains more about various questions included in the application pages.

 Application pages consist of: